Bruges

 Bruges (/bruːʒ/ BROOZH, /fr/; Brugge /nl/; Brugge /vls/) is the capital and largest city of the province of West Flanders, in the Flemish Region of Belgium.
-It is in the northwest of the country, and is the sixth most populous city in the country.
+It is located in the northwest of the country, and is the sixth most populous city in Belgium.
+The predominant language is Dutch (West Flemish).

 The area of the whole city amounts to more than 14,099 hectares (140.99 km^{2}; 54.44 sq. miles), including 1,075 hectares off the coast, at Zeebrugge (from Brugge aan zee, meaning 'Bruges by the Sea').
 The historic city center is a prominent World Heritage Site of UNESCO.
 It is oval and about 430 hectares in size.
 The city's total population is 117,073 (1 January 2008).
 The metropolitan area, including the outer commuter zone, covers an area of 616 km² and had a total of 255,844 inhabitants as of 1 January 2008.

 Along with a few other canal-based northern cities, such as Amsterdam and Saint Petersburg, it is sometimes referred to as the Venice of the North.
 Bruges has significant economic importance, thanks to its port, and was once one of the world's chief commercial cities.
-Bruges is a major tourism destination within Belgium and is well-known as the seat of the College of Europe, a university institute for European studies.
+It is a major tourist destination within Belgium and is well-known as the seat of the College of Europe, a university institute for European studies.

-Etymology
+Toponymy

+The earliest mention of the location's name is as Brugis in the Breviarium de thesauro Sancti Bavaris, an inventory of the Saint Bavo's Abbey compiled between 851-864 AD.
+The name Bruggas, Bruccas, Briuccas or Briuggas appears on coins minted between 864–875.
+This name resembles the Old Dutch for 'bridge': brugga, the Middle Dutch brucge or brugge and modern Dutch brug ('bridge'), but it is more likely derived from the Scandinavian 'Bryggja' which means 'Quay' or 'Jetty'.